SophieAu/gatsby-template/README.md

 There are multiple ways to use this template:

-1) create a repo right in GitHub using the 'Use this template' button.
+1) Create a repo right in GitHub using the 'Use this template' button.

-2) download the repo as a '.zip' and work straight from there
+2) Download the repo as a '.zip' and work straight from there

 3) Use [degit](https://github.com/Rich-Harris/degit) which simplifies step 2.